DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/09-23 LD Meeting Notes.md

 ### We need "natural" set dressing (Specifically for outdoor)
 - The reason Mikel had such a hard time set-dressing Aiden's level was because we don't really have a way to communicate wear and tear for outdoor levels
-- In Mikel's research lab
+- In Mikel's research lab, things were falling from the roofs
+- Aiden's level has no roof, so we can't do that there

+#### Things
+- Mossy Stone
+- Weeds
+- Cracked Bricks
+- Plants
+- Look up erosion and weathering fr